AI Voiceover Revolution Exploring Neural Text-to-Speech

 - Tacotron uses an encoder-decoder architecture with attention.
 It takes text, encodes it, then decodes it into a spectrogram.

 - The CBHG module is key - it extracts representations from sequences, using 1-D convolutions, highway networks, and bidirectional GRUs.
 Think of it as a feature extractor.
+It processes sequences of features, like phonemes, to create richer representations that capture contextual information, which is vital for generating natural prosody.

 - It predicts spectrograms, which then gets converted to waveforms.